imflash217/Project_Algorithms/README.md

 		* `lvalue`
 	* Pointers

-* **Refrences**: A reference is NOT an object.
+* **References**: A reference is NOT an object.
 It's just another name for an already existing object.

 	When we define a refernce, instead of copying the initializer's value, we **bind** the refernce to its initializer.

-	Once initialized, a refernce remains bound to its initial object.
+	Once initialized, a reference remains bound to its initial object.
-	There is no way to rebind a refernce to refer to another object.
+	There is no way to rebind a reference to refer to another object.
-	As there is no way to rebind a refernce, **`references` must be initialized**.
+	As there is no way to rebind a reference, **`references` must be initialized**.

 ```cpp
 int ival = 217;